betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

   DefaultValue<std::unique_ptr<Buzz>>::Clear();
 ```

-What if you want the method to do something other than the default action?
+What if you want the strategy to do something other than the default action?
 If you just need to return a pre-defined move-only value, you can use the `Return(ByMove(...))` action:

 ```
   // When this fires, the unique_ptr<> specified by ByMove(...) will